dumith-eranga/talks/tdd-why-bother/narration.md

 We have many parts coming together to form a few components and in turn form one whole - the car.
 We have many functions coming together to form a few components and in turn form one whole - the software.

-Many parts have small machinery for doing many tests.
+Many hardware parts have small machinery for doing many tests.
-Many functions have many automated unit unit tests.
+Similarly, Many software functions have many automated unit  tests.

-A few components have a few machinery testing their behaviour.
+A few hardware components have a few machinery testing their behaviour.
-A few components have a few automated integration tests.
+Similarly, A few software components have a few automated integration tests.

 One car has some machinery testing the overall vehicle.
-One software has some automated end-to-end tests.
+Similarly, One software has some automated end-to-end tests.

 Please note that the words many, a few and some are just relative terms.
 For one product, "some" could mean ten and for another "some" could mean a thousand.